jasonycw/TyphoonTycoon/README.md

 ## Important Note
 The whole project is written in HTML5 and Javascript, no plugin is required.
-We only tested on the latest stable version of Google Chrome.
-(Chrome 40)
+We only tested on the Google Chrome.
+(Version 40)
 Firefox may work but we did not test it.
 IE?
 Use it to download Chrome or Firefox please.
 Thank you.